JuevesconS/Compra-y-20/index.md

-## Te estabamos esperanco, bienvenido y enhorabuena.
+## Te estabamos esperando, bienvenido y enhorabuena.
 Por darte la oportunidad de conocer el fraude economico

 Taller anarkista musica.
-Dedicados al fomento de la mucica y buena mierda
+Dedicados al fomento de la musica y buena mierda

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.